MinRegret/minregret.github.io/_posts/2023-01-14-meta-optimization.md

 Here is an illustrative example: consider an optimization task of linear regression over random data, i.i.d. sampled from the same distribution.
-Such an interesting setting was proposed in [this paper](https://arxiv.org/abs/2002.04756), where the motivation was to design the best FOM for a certain data distribution in linear regression problems.
+Such an interesting setting was proposed in [this paper](https://arxiv.org/abs/2002.04756) by Pedregosa and Scieur, where the motivation was to design the best FOM for a certain data distribution in linear regression problems.
 The plot below shows training error decrease as a function of time, where the error bars represent different trials.
 The band around meta-optimization shows that over time, the algorithm’s performance improves; meanwhile, there is almost no variation around the performance of the other methods.
 The meta-optimization approach improves over time as it learns the best optimizer for the task.
 Below we explain our approach in more detail.